rwagatenga/startup/.github/ISSUE_TEMPLATE/create-api.md

 ---
-name: "API: Creating a new endpoint"
+name: 'API: Creating a new endpoint'
 about: Issue to use when proposing new API endpoint to be created
-title: ""
+title: ''
-labels: ""
+labels: ''
-assignees: ""
+assignees: ''
 ---

 ## Overview